threefoldfoundation/info_sdk/src/3_smartcontract_for_it/capacity_tcp_proxy.md

 ## How does the TFGateway find the destination domain from incoming traffic

-The TFGateway uses 2 technics to identity the destination domain of incoming request:
+The TFGateway uses 2 technics to identify the destination domain of incoming request:

 - for HTTP, it inspect the `Host` header value
 - for TLS traffic is uses [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication)